We research Premenstrual Dysphoric Disorder (PMDD)

 We're interested to know what kind of support might be required to help people with PMDD throughout their menstrual cycle.

 Thank you to everyone who completed our online survey.
-We are now analysing the data!
+Our paper has been submitted to a journal and we will share the findings soon.

 HORMONAL TRIGGER EVENTS FOR PMDD